louisfaury/cruxponent/content/post/pomdp.md

 ## Belief MDPs
 The previous section bore some pretty bad news, as stationary policies are off the table if we are to preserve optimality.
 In this section we will see that the true story is a bit more nuanced.
-In particular, we will soon see that any finite POMDPs is _equivalent_ to a continuous MDP -- which by nature does admit an optimal stationary policy.
+In particular, we'll understand that any finite POMDPs is _equivalent_ to a continuous, fully observed MDP -- which does admit an optimal stationary policy.
-The state of this MDP is a so-called **belief-state** (or information state): it is a _sufficient summary statistic_ of the history, tracking the conditional probability of the POMDP's state.
+This MDP's state is the so-called **belief-state** (or information-state): it is a _sufficient summary statistic_ of the history, tracking the probability mass function of the POMDP's state.

 ### The belief-state